mholtkamp/octave/Documentation/Lua/Nodes/3D/SkeletalMesh3D.md

  - Ret: `SkeletalMesh mesh` The skeletal mesh asset
 ---
 ### PlayAnimation
 Play an animation contained within the skeletal mesh asset.
-The priority is actually what index to place the animation within the array of active animations.
-Animations at the end of the array will be processed last, and thus overwrite previous animations depending on what bones are animated and the weight of the animation.
-Priority should be in the range 0 to 255.
+Multiple animations can be played at the same time by placing them into different slots.
+There are 8 available animation slots (0 through 7).
+Animations in higher slots will be processed after earlier slots.
+Blending between animations can be accomplished by adjusting the weight parameter.

 Note: You can update an animation (for instance, change its speed) by calling PlayAnimation() a second time with the same animation name and updated options.

-Sig: `SkeletalMesh3D:PlayAnimation(animName, loop=false, speed=1, weight=1, priority=255)`
+Sig: `SkeletalMesh3D:PlayAnimation(animName, loop=false, speed=1, weight=1, slot=-1)`
  - Arg: `string animName` Name of the animation to play
  - Arg: `boolean loop` Should the animation loop once reaching the end
  - Arg: `number speed` Speed multiplier.
 1 = normal speed.
  - Arg: `number weight` How much weight should be given to the animation.
 (1 = default)
- - Arg: `integer priority` Animation priority (0-255)
+ - Arg: `integer slot` Animation slot (0 - 7, or -1 to place at next available slot)
 ---
 ### StopAnimation
 Stop a specific animation.